legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 ***UPDATE: Yes, my mac m1 with UTM running el8 on aarch64 is blazing fast now!
 I just rebuilt this projects kernel in less than an hour!
-Host didnt even break a break a sweat or crank on its fan very much :)
+Host didnt crank on its fan very much, that I could hear :) btop shows the m1 running 96% cpu at 70 deg c, with a loag avg right now of , 9.2 7.4, 6.18

 This is fast/per watt, really fast!

 *I'm going to bump the spec and time it now!